-A sufficient stability margin for stable flight has to be demonstrated in a calculation.
+A sufficient stability margin for stable flight has to be demonstrated in a calculation for the most extreme (positive and negative) CG positions due to change in payload (for example, but not necessarily, maximal and minimal payload).
 The value of the intended stability margin must be delivered in the preliminary design report.